Latent Space Modelling of Hypergraph Data: Modifying the Hyperedge Indicators

 \section{Modifying the Hyperedge Indicators}

 In the generative model detailed in Algorithm \ref{alg:modhyp}, the indicators for all order $k$ hyperedges are modified with probability $\upvarphi_k$.
-Since the probability $\upvarphi_k$ is small, we expect a small number of the ${N \choose k}$ possible order $k$ hyperedges to be modified and so naively simulating a $\mbox{Bernoulli}(\upvarphi_k)$ random variable for each hyperedge is computationally wasteful.
-Here we discuss an alternative approach for this step which avoids considering all possible hyperedges, and we comment that this can easily be adapted for the model detailed in Algorithm \ref{alg:modhypext}.
+Since the probability $\upvarphi_k$ is small, we expect very few of the ${N \choose k}$ possible order $k$ hyperedges to be modified and so naively simulating a $\mbox{Bernoulli}(\upvarphi_k)$ random variable for each hyperedge is needlessly computationally expensive.
+Alternately, we can instead sample the number of order $k$ hyperedges whose indicator we modify, $n_k$, and then uniformly sample $n_k$ hyperedges from $\mathcal{E}_{N,k}$.